Workers’ Compensation FAQ

 - Prosthetic devices

-Beyond compensation for your medical expenses, you can also pursue compensation to cover two-thirds of your average weekly earnings and vocational rehabilitation.
-If you suffered a disability, your benefits may also include lost wages based on the type of disability you developed, be it permanent or temporary.
+Beyond compensation for your medical expenses, you can also pursue compensation to cover two-thirds of your average weekly earnings.
+In addition to vocational rehabilitation.
+If you suffered a disability, your benefits may also include lost wages based on the type of disability you developed.
+Be it permanent or temporary.